-Finding 1: Missing Equipment (Repeat)
+Finding 4: Missing Equipment (Repeat)

-The sampled review of 50 items selected from VMRC's inventory listing revealed six items were missing.
-This issue was also noted in the prior two audit reports.
-This is not in compliance with the State Contract, Article IV, Section 4(a) and State's Equipment Management Guidelines Section III (E).
+The sampled review of 40 items selected from VMRC's inventory listing revealed two tablets (state tag numbers 396342 and 396378) are missing.
+This issue was also identified in the three prior audit reports.
+(VMRC addressed the missing items noted in previous audits.)
+This is not in compliance with the State Contract, Article IV, Section 4(a) and the State's Equipment Management Guidelines Section III, (E).